valentinbonneaud/rsyncRemote/README.md

 # Cron configuration

-I want the script running only between 8am to 6pm.
+I want the script to run only between 8am to 6pm.
 Here is my crontab configuration

 ```
 * 8-18 * * * /path/to/script/launch.sh >/dev/null 2>&1
 5 18 * * * /path/to/script/kill.sh >/dev/null 2>&1
 ```

-The first line check that the screen corresponding to the script is running.
+The first line checks that the screen corresponding to the script is running.
 If not, the screen is launched.
 This script will be executed between 8am to 6pm.
-The second line launch the script that kill the screen at 6:05pm in order to stop it and respect the schedule.
+The second line launches the script that kill the screen at 6:05pm in order to stop it and respect the schedule.

 # Example of setup